nickrussler/highslide-4-wordpress-reloaded/readme.txt

 4. choose many styles or set your own in Advanced

 == Changelog ==
+= 1.14 =
+* Workaround for multiple HTML expander linebreak bug
+* Added link tu manual page
+* Added "Like It ?" to settings
+* Tested up to: 2.9.2

 = 1.13 =
 * Version No. Change due to sucking Wordpres Version management ;( Changing a simple update on X different locations is a pain in my...